acidonper/linking-app-chat/README.md

-# Linking App Images Repository
+# Linking App Chat Service

 _Linking App Chat_ is a NodeJS project which provides a Chat to allow _Linking App Front_ users comunicate themselves.
 Regarding technologies involved, the following list offer an application overview: